1. Skip to content

 However, in July 2021, he began consolidating his power and dismantled most of the country's democratic bodies.

-Since then, repressing political dissent, muzzling independent media and hollowing out judicial independence has become part and parcel of the new Tunisian reality, human rights organizations say.
+Since then, repressing political dissent, muzzling independent media and hollowing out judicial independence has become part and parcel of the new Tunisian reality, human rights organizations have said.

 This summer, Saied also let go of the majority of cabinet members and ordered gag orders on leading opposition figures.

-For Meddeb, this is a reversal of the achievements of the Arab uprisings in 2011.
-"Tunisia, which had been the democratic lighthouse of the region for a decade is now witnessing an autocratic restoration with almost no hope to get back to a democratic path."
+For Meddeb, this is a reversal of the achievements of the Arab Spring uprisings in 2011.
+"Tunisia, which had been the democratic lighthouse of the region for a decade, is now witnessing an autocratic restoration with almost no hope to get back to a democratic path," he said.

-According to the state-run Tunisian press agency, President Saied has a somewhat different perspective on the state of affairs.
-"No pressure has been exerted on anyone," he said in August, adding that "those who complain of obstacles and difficulties seek to sow chaos and discord and spread rumours and lies."
+According to the state-run Tunisian press agency, Saied has a somewhat different perspective on the state of affairs.
+"No pressure has been exerted on anyone," he said in August, adding that "those who complain of obstacles and difficulties seek to sow chaos and discord and spread rumors and lies."

 Yet the past three years of Saied's rule have also led to a decrease in popularity.
 Last year's parliamentary election saw a record low turnout of just 11%.